 Companies and corporations of all sizes needed to continue to produce products and continue to serve their clients with essential services.
 Software platforms like Zoom, Skype, and Ring Central became the main communication tools for collaboration and client contact.

 We know that there was a curve to adapt too as to which platform worked best for which company, and how many service providers could use these tools.
 Providing services like insurance, physiotherapy, and doctor appointments all had to make a shift to digital.

-That shift to digital changed the way that consumers looked at the buying process.
+That shift to digital changed the way that consumers looked at the buying process and digital marketing has become vital during these times.
 Consumers who were in self quarantine adapted to the digital way of purchasing products.
 Delivery services for food, and other essential, everyday items exploded.
 Web stores and online purchasing became a huge industry and it changed the way that consumer’s shop.
 Platforms like Amazon and Wayfair easily became staples for everyday shopping mainly due to free return shipping if an item does not fit, or is the wrong color.
 Consumers could now shop for everything that they needed and have it delivered right to their home without worrying about potentially contracting COVID – 19.

 As a society we have always had online shopping, but it never became more mainstream than it has over the past three months.
 Due to this consumer shopping shift, many companies had to re-evaluate their marketing strategies.
 No longer were ads promoting products producing leads.
 Digital content was being consumed at a huge rate as more and more consumers spend more and more time online.
 This takes me back to one of the sales principles that I have always kept with me “People love to buy, but they hate being sold to”.
 With consumers spending more and more time online, traditional digital ads and SEO strategies were no longer working.
 A new strategy had to be found quickly to continue to generate leads and continue to bring in sales.